stfc/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 ---------

-The copyright statement references the LFRic licence, and must be included in all new LFRic code.
-A Fortran example for 2024 is:
+The copyright statement references the LFRic licence, and must be included in all new LFRic code:

 .. code-block:: rst

  !-----------------------------------------------------------------------------
  !
-(C) Crown copyright 2024 Met Office.
+(C) Crown copyright Met Office.
 All rights reserved.
  !
 The file LICENCE, distributed with this code, contains details of the terms ! under which the code may be used.
  !-----------------------------------------------------------------------------

-While the date should be correct for new code, updating the date for each change to the code is not important.
 Note that some older code has a different form of copyright referencing the Queen's Printer.
 These must be left as they are.

 Quick List of most-commonly forgotten things
 --------------------------------------------